mossmanpete/ParadigmCore/spec/ethereum-peg-spec.md

 2) Reach consensus about the state (balances) of the MakerStaking contract.
 3) Accept data (via events) from Ethereum into the OrderStream's state, which is then used to validate external transactions.

 The solution this document outlines implements a shared security model, where OrderStream validators are also full Ethereum nodes that act as witnesses to events from a specific contract address.

+### UPDATE (12/21/18):
+The implementation of this spec can be found at [`src/async/Witness.ts`](../src/async/Witness.ts).

 ## Background/Terminology
 - The finality threshold is an arbitrary maturity that blocks must reach before events within that block can modify the OrderStream’s state.